KylePalko/yeezy-cache/README.md

 yarn add yeezy-cache
 ```

-Next you'll need to configure (you only need to do this once in your project), and then you can start caching!
+Next you'll need to configure Yeezy for your use-case (you only need to do this once in your project).
 ```
 import { cache, InMemoryStorage, configure } from "yeezy-cache"